Bryan De La Cruz Player Props: Marlins vs. Cubs

 Bryan De La Cruz At The Plate

-- In 55.2% of his 29 games this season, De La Cruz has picked up at least one hit.
-He's also had six multi-hit games.

-- In 29 games played this season, he has gone deep in two of them.
+- In 30 games played this season, he has hit a homer in two of them.

-- De La Cruz has driven in a run in five games this season (17.2%), including two games with multiple runs batted in.
+- De La Cruz has driven in a run in six games this season (20.0%), including two games with multiple runs batted in.

-- He has scored at least one run seven times this season (24.1%), including one multi-run game.
+- In seven of 30 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.